algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 **Minimum** is a nice exception where the update query can be made slightly faster if the new value of the element is less than the current one: we can skip the horizontal reduction part and just update $\log_B n$ nodes using a scalar procedure.

-This works very fast when we mostly have such updates, which is the case e. g. for the sparse-graph Dijkstra algorithm when we have more edges than vertices.
+This works very fast when we mostly have such updates, which is the case, e.g., for the sparse-graph Dijkstra algorithm when we have more edges than vertices.
 For this problem, the wide segment tree can serve as an efficient fixed-universe min-heap.

 **Lazy propagation** can be done by storing a separate array for the delayed operations in a node.
 To propagate the updates, we need to go top to bottom (which can be done by simply reversing the direction of the `for` loop and using `k >> (h * b)` to calculate the `h`-th ancestor), [broadcast](/hpc/simd/moving/#broadcast) and reset the delayed operation value stored in the parent of the current node, and apply it to all values stored in the current node with SIMD.